 HIS 100 Introduction to History 3 SH

 This is a basic skills course that does not focus on any one geographical or chronological area.
 Students would learn: geography, writing, footnoting/citing, methodologies, technology, library skills, etc. — all the fundamentals they will need to be majors.
 This course also includes a brief introduction to historiography.
 Students must enroll in this course within one semester of declaring the History major.
 Prerequisite: Declared History major.
-Competency: Critical Thinking and First Year Navigation.
+Competency: Critical Thinking (CT), First Year Navigation (FY).

 HIS 148 American History: To 1877 3 SH

-An examination of America’s history from the earliest explorers and colonial times through the Civil War and reconstruction.
-Competency: Critical Thinking.
+An examination of America’s history from colonial times through the Civil War and reconstruction.
+Competency: Critical Thinking (CT).

 HIS 149 American History: Since 1877 3 SH

-An examination of American history since 1877, focusing on major social, political and economic trends and touching on such diverse subjects as the rise of industry, World War I and the civil rights movement.
-Competency: Critical Thinking.
+An examination of American history since 1877, focusing on major social, political and economic trends and examining the rise of industry, World War I and the civil rights movement.
+Competency: Critical Thinking (CT).

 HIS 186 Europe: Ancient and Medieval 3 SH

 A critical examination of the forces, movements and ideologies which established Western civilization as the dominant force of the modern world.
-Competency: Critical Thinking.
+Competency: Critical Thinking (CT).

 HIS 187 Modern Europe 3 SH

 An overview of European history and civilization from the Reformation to the present.
-The main themes will be the unity of the European experience and the dynamism and expansiveness of European civilization.
-Competency: Critical Thinking.
+The main themes will be the unity of the European experience.
+Competency: Critical Thinking (CT).

 HIS 200 Colonial America: 1607-1815 3 SH

 The course will begin with the earliest European settlements on the continent of North America, tracing the inception and expansion of the various mercantile empires with emphasis upon British colonialism.
 It will conclude with the mercantile period in United States history through the revolutionary period to 1815.
-Competency: Critical Thinking and Intercultural.
+Competency: Critical Thinking (CT), Intercultural (IC).

 HIS 201 Immigrant NYC 3 SH

 This course will examine the experience of immigrants and ethnic populations in New York City from the seventeenth century to the present.
 Topics covered include family, neighborhood, work and the role food plays in building immigrant communities and the city of New York at large.
-At their own expense, students will visit the Tenement Museum and participate in a multi-ethnic eating tour of New York City’s Lower East Side.
-Competency: Critical Thinking and Information Literacy.
+At their own expense, students will participate in a multi-ethnic eating tour of New York City’s Lower East Side.
+Competency: Information Literacy (IL).

 HIS 205 War in Cinema 3 SH

 This course will explore the political, social, cultural, and military aspects of the history of war movies, from the 1950s to the present, through consideration of numerous movies.
-Competency: Critical Thinking.
+Competency: Critical Thinking (CT).

 HIS 206 Prosperity and Depression: America 1914-1939 3 SH

 A study of the United States from 1914 to 1939, emphasizing the change to a consumer society, the debate over isolation and the problems of the Great Depression.
-Competency: Critical Thinking and Oral Communication.
+Competency: Critical Thinking (CT), Oral Communication (OC).

 HIS/WS 210 Women in American History 3 SH

 This course provides a survey of the history of women in America from colonial settlement until the present.
 Students consider women’s economic contributions within the household and in waged work, as well as women’s changing political status and the shifting ideologies defining women’s roles.
-Competency: Critical Thinking.
+Competency: Critical Thinking (CT).

 HIS 211 American Legal History 3 SH